Off road bikes

 - dangerous dogs

 - light pollution

 - attempts will be made to get the perpetrator to modify their behaviour, this may include them being offered to enter into an Acceptable Behaviour Agreement

 - if this fails then court action may be taken to prevent further ASB from occurring which may include an injunction, closure order or a possession order

-In addition to any other criminal court action, there may be civil court action to protect the community.
+In addition to any other criminal court action, there may be civil court action to protect you and the community.

-Under the Anti-Social Behaviour, Crime and Policing Act 2014, a new injunction has been introduced to tackle anti-social behaviour.
+Under the Anti-Social Behaviour, Crime and Policing Act 2014, an injunction may be required to tackle anti-social behaviour.
 The injunction can be used against anyone over the age of 10 years and for people living in private accommodation and owning their own properties (for any tenure), not just council tenants.
 If breached, it can result in imprisonment.

 West Midlands Police

 - Telephone: 101 (In an emergency always phone 999)